AlexandraStrang/ADPE_Remote_Sensing/Data/README.md

 ## Contains:
-The data for completing analysis ...
+The data for completing analysis in Strang et al. in prep.

 Includes:
 - `ADPE_gauno_area_trends.csv`: This file contains the data required for assessing the trends in guano area over 2009-2021, using the R script `Guano_area_trends.R`.